ubuntunet/filesender/docs/v2.0/install/index.md

 		Require all granted
 	</Directory>

-On Debian you must enable your configuration, run:
+On Debian/Ubuntu you must enable your configuration, run:

 	a2enmod alias headers ssl
 	a2ensite default-ssl filesender
+	service apache2 reload

 # Step 5 - Install and configure database

-## Option a - PostgreSQL
+## Option A - PostgreSQL

 On RedHat/CentOS, run: